UseKeyp/usekeyp-js-sdk/packages/ui-library/README.md

 ## Usage 📖

-1. Add package to your project
+1. Add package to your project:
     `yarn add @usekeyp/ui-library`

-2. Install and configure necessary dependencies
+2. Install and configure necessary dependencies.

     2.1.
-Configure Webpack
+Configure Webpack:

-    - Run `yarn ejec`t to customize the Webpack configuration.
+    - Run `yarn eject` to customize the Webpack configuration.

     - Update `webpack.config.js` by including the new path for the UI Library: